vektor-inc/x-t9/readme.txt

 == Changelog ==

+[ Bug fix ] Fixed an issue with full-width processing in the editor.

 1.28.0
 [ Specification Change ] Some measurement units have been removed.
 [ Design Bug Fix ] Fix an issue where the CSS is not applied when the navigation is set to always display.